ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

  **4 - Then go to the IT system you created in NemLog-in3**

  1. Click upload metadata file and upload the SAML 2.0 up-party metadata file
  2. Click apply for integration test (two times)

- **5 - Add clam mappings in [FoxIDs Control Client](control.md#foxids-control-client)**
+ **5 - Add SAML 2.0 claim to JWT claim mappings in [FoxIDs Control Client](control.md#foxids-control-client)**

  FoxIDs internally converts SAML 2.0 clams to JWT claims.
 NemLog-in3 / OIOSAML 3 defines a set of SAML 2.0 claims where JWT mappings need to be added.